NKCSICLab/nkcorpus/comcrawl-downloader/README.md

 pip install -r requirements.txt
 ```

-Please note that `libmysqlclient-dev` may also be required on Ubuntu：
+Please note that `libmysqlclient-dev` or an equivalent one is required on Linux distros：

 ```
 sudo apt install libmysqlclient-dev
 ```

-You can install equivalent packages on other Linux distros by your self.

 ## Run